jcrodriguez1989/chatgpt/README.md

 ChatGPT model parameters can be tweaked by using environment variables.

-The following environment variables variables can be set to tweak the behavior, as documented in
+The following environment variables can be set to tweak the behavior, as documented in
 <https://beta.openai.com/docs/api-reference/completions/create> .